Most Popular

 Eligibility varies by sponsorship stream and individual circumstances.
 Income requirements apply only to the Parents and Grandparents Program.
 Quebec sponsors must additionally meet provincial undertaking rules with MIFI.

-Types of Canada Family Sponsorship.
+Detailed guides for Canada Family Sponsorship.

 Five Family Class streams.